vicchig/StudentAgenda/README.md

 18. As a Student, I want to receive a type of points for completing deadlines on time in order to motivate me to complete work on time.
-    *   Acceptance criteria:
+* Acceptance Criteria
+    *
         *   Receive points for completing work on time
         *   Be able to receive more points for streaks of completed work
         *   Receive star or badge for enough work completed
         *   View progress in a bar that fills up in real time
 19. As a Student, I want to view a visual representation of my performance (possibly in the form of a bar graph) in order to easily monitor my progress.
         *   Acceptance Criteria:
             *   Graphs representing user performance and task completion over time
             *   Timeline that shows how many tasks were completed on a particular date
 20. As a Student, I want to receive reflection questions when goals have been completed in order to reflect and be able to improve in the future.
         *   Acceptance Criteria:
             *   There will be a list of reflection questions (from a database)  that will be sent to the student each time they check off a task
 21. As a Student, I want to be able to break up tasks and label them with a type in order to group tasks together.
         *   Acceptance Criteria:
             *   For each task, students will be able to break them down by listing the pieces in which combine to form the whole task, afterwards, they are asked to label each subtask in the list

 **Bonus (later if time allows)**